spmullins99/SMullins-Portfolio/README.md

 <img src="/images/eda2.png " width="600">

-*Keywords: Regression + Classification models, Python, Multiverse analysis*
+*Keywords: Regression, Classification, Python, Multiverse analysis*

 # [Computer Vision for Autonomous Vehicles (Undergraduate Thesis)](https://github.com/spmullins99/Computer-Vision-with-SSD-MobileNet)
-A functional object detection device was built using the Single-Shot Detector (SSD) + MobileNetV3 models and the Raspberry Pi 4.
+A functional object detection device was built using the Single-Shot Detector (SSD) + MobileNetV3 algorithms and the Raspberry Pi 4.
 The device successfully detects and discriminates between pedestrians and cyclists from within a moving vehicle.
 The Python libraries Tensorflow and OpenCV were used to implement the preceding functionality.